 If a clustered service is selected in the backtrace, open the Instances tab to view the same analysis for every service instances (see image above).

 Here are some examples of how to use backtrace analysis:

 The backtrace feature becomes even more useful when it comes to analyzing errors.
 See the example below.
 It shows a

 100% Failure rate for the

-To learn the root causes of detected failures, click the Analyze failure rate degradation button.
+To learn the root causes of detected failures, select Analyze failure rate degradation.
 You'll then see the message and the stacktrace (see image below).
-To see how significant the falures were and if they impacted your users, click the Analyze backtrace button.
+To see how significant the failures were and if they impacted your users, select Analyze backtrace.

 Dynatrace shows you how this failed request impacted your other services and your users.
 You can see that all requests came from a single user action, the loading of the blog.
 You can also see that the

 /blog request on the web server wasn’t impacted by the failed